holzschu/python3_ios/README.md

 - type `getPackages.sh`

 This will download the Python-3.7.1 source code, patch it, and compile it.
-It will also download libffi-3.2.1 and zeromq-4.2.5, patch them and compile them for iOS.
+It will also download several libraries that are required for Python: libffi-3.2.1, zeromq-4.2.5, libpng, freetype and harfbuzz, patch them and compile them for iOS. `getPackages.sh` does all the compilation for you, but it is becoming a bit long to run.

 At the end of the script, you have a compiled framework in `Python3_ios/build/Debug-iphoneos/Python3_ios.framework`, which you can link with your application.